cityofaustin/Residential-Permitting/_glossary/property-survey.md

 * Neighbors to find out where they got theirs,
 * Or, you can get a new survey from a surveyor.

-You can find a surveyor through the&nbsp;[The Texas Board of Professional Land Surveying.](http://txls.texas.gov)
+You can find a surveyor through the [The Texas Board of Professional Land Surveying.](http://txls.texas.gov)